BlueEvilGFX/MC-Assets-Manager/addon_guide.md

 For adding an asset to such a group, you go to the dedicated tab and click on the + next to the UI list above the - button.
 Then you will choose a filepath and then you confirm your addition to the "storage" of McAM.
 This can also be a .zip file, which contains blend files.
 Very important for this is that you have to make all external files internal.
 That means you need to pack your images etc. first.
 Quick tip: for this you can also select multiple blend files at once.

 For removing you will have to first unlock the remove operator with the little lock beneath it.
 Then you select the asset you want to remove in the list and click on the - to remvove it completely.
 This is an operation that can not be redo!
 So please only remove a file if you are sure you want to remove it.
 Therefore I suggest to let the lock be locked all the time when you do not want to remove any file.
 Then you will find the "export" button.
 You can export your personal assets here into a zip file.
 Assets from DLCs wont be exported since they are not created by you or maybe are privat.

-Last but not least for adding assets is the "main-add" operator.
-It is the button that looks like a DNA helix and a small +.
-With this, you can add either a preset, asset or a rig.
-But you have to choose to which group you want to add it.
-Furthermore, you are able to add an icon to it too.
-Just follow the instructions that are written in the add operator when you choose your file.
-This setting is optional!
 <br/><br/>

 ## Adding DLCs